This content has been automatically translated from Ukrainian.

 TikTok made Pick Me Girl a global meme

 Starting around 2020, the platform was filled with short comedic videos in which creators mocked typical pick me behavior.
-In such videos, the heroine usually demonstratively emphasized that she was "not like others," devalued feminine interests, or tried in every way to present herself as "perfect" in the eyes of men.
+In such videos, the heroine usually dramatically emphasized that she was "not like others," devalued feminine interests, or tried in every way to present herself as "perfect" in the eyes of men.

 Why do people become Pick Me Girls?